 What Are the Symptoms of Bronchiectasis?

-Symptoms of bronchiectasis can take months or years to develop, and gradually become worse.
-The two primary symptoms are a daily cough and daily production of mucus (sputum).
-Other symptoms typically include:
+Symptoms of bronchiectasis can take months or years to develop and gradually become worse.
+The two primary symptoms are:

 How Is Bronchiectasis Diagnosed?

-Bronchiectasis is an under-diagnosed condition. with many patients being incorrectly diagnosed with other lung diseases.
+Bronchiectasis is an under-diagnosed and often times misdiagnosed condition.
 Early diagnosis is important to prevent further lung damage.
 If your healthcare provider suspects bronchiectasis, they will want a detailed family history and blood tests to determine whether you may have an underlying condition that could cause bronchiectasis.
-These blood tests can also tell your healthcare provider if you have low levels of infection-fighting blood cells.
+These blood tests can also tell your healthcare provider if you have an infection.

 Other assessments that your healthcare team may recommend:

-• A sputum culture can tell your doctor if bacteria is in your lungs.
+- A sputum culture can tell your provider if bacteria are in your lungs.

-In severe cases when bronchiectasis isn’t responding to treatment, doctors may recommend a bronchoscopy.
+In some cases, your provider may recommend a bronchoscopy.
 This flexible, narrow tube is inserted into the airways to help find blockages and sources of infection.

 When to See Your Healthcare Provider

-If you have not been diagnosed with a respiratory disease and have a daily cough, daily production of mucous, or any respiratory symptoms that concern you.
+If you have not been diagnosed with a respiratory disease and have a daily cough, daily production of mucus or any respiratory symptoms that concern you.

 Once you have been diagnosed with bronchiectasis, you should see your healthcare provider for regularly scheduled visits.